 - other general chemicals (for example, cleaning products)

 - metal and other residues from burnt household appliances

 - Properties that experienced building losses in the bushfires are being revalued in order to reduce the amount of rates to be paid, and thus provide some relief.
 Council is doing these supplementary valuations to ensure that the amount of rates being paid reflects the actual current condition of the property, rather than its condition prior to the fires.
 We assure you that by doing this we are not ‘devaluing the property’, but instead adjusting the valuation to remove values attached to improvements to the land which, unfortunately, are no longer there.

 - Affected properties have received a supplementary valuation and rate notice.
 This notice includes the amended valuations, adjusted rates and charges and the new total owing.
-The next rates instalment notice, to be issued in May, will be adjusted according to the revaluation.

 Concerns about your repayments?